Anshul-Gupta24/Audio-Visual-Deep-Multimodal-Networks/README.md

 ### Data

-Image Data: Download the ImageNet data (http://www.image-net.org/). </br>
+Image Data: Download the ImageNet data (http://www.image-net.org/).
+For the 79 classes not present in Imagenet, download images from Google and Flickr.  </br>
-Audio Data: Generate spoken data for all single word ImageNet classes (576).
-In this paper we use the Google, IBM and Microsoft TTS systems to generate the audio data.
+Audio Data: Generate spoken data for all classes.
+In this paper we use the Google, IBM and Microsoft TTS systems to generate the audio data. </br>
 Helper scripts are provided in the Preprocessing directory.</br>
 ```
 cd Preprocessing
  --google_tts.py